 In any case, he couldn't stay there surrounded by a passel of slaves whose silence made him imagine an avalanche seen from a great distance.
 No sound just the knowledge of a roar he could not hear.
-He begged off, saying the exchange was not acceptable-too much trouble to transport, auction...His solitary, unencumbered proficiency was what he liked about trade.
+He begged off, saying the exchange was not acceptable-too much trouble to transport, auction this solitary, unencumbered proficiency was what he liked about trade.
 Coins, bills of credit, quit claims were portable.
 One satchel carried all he needed.
 They walked back toward the house and through the small gate in the ornate fence, D'Ortega explaining all the while: he would do the selling, arrange transportation, hire the handler.

 Vaark, stomach turning, nostrils assailed, grew impatient.
-This is a calamity, he thought, that will lead to a year in a law suit he did not look forward to.
+This is a calamity, he thought, that will lead to diver in a law suit he did not look forward to.
 D'Ortega's strut as they had walked the property offended him.

 And moreover, he believed the set of that jaw, the drooping lids, the over bearing high handedness hid something soft, like his hands that had never held a plow.
 Something beyond Catholic, something sordid and overripe.
 Barely listening, as they neared the cook house, Vaark saw a woman standing in the door with two children.
 One on her hip, one hiding behind her skirt.
 She looked healthy enough, better fed than the others.
-On a whim, mostly to silence him, knowing D'Ortega would refuse, he said, "Her.
-I'll take her."
+On a whim, mostly to